 Your landlord can only apply to the court to evict you before the end of the fixed-term if there is a clause in your tenancy agreement that allows this.

 Find out more about the eviction of occupiers with basic protection.

-If your landlord tries to evict you without getting a court order it may be a criminal offence.
+It may be a criminal offence if your landlord tries to evict you without getting a court order.

 Your local council should help if you have been illegally evicted or harassed by your landlord.